|There are Only 2 Effective Techniques for Weight Loss:|

 Attempting to discredit her personally, which they then figure will discredit her testimony.
 But will it really?

-If Kimmer turns out to be someone other than whom she claims to be, if Kimmer has gained back any or all of her weight as some like to believe, will that really make the Plan she presented to the low-carb community any less effective?
+If Kimmer turns out to be someone other than whom she claims to be, (and she did), if Kimmer has gained back any or all of her weight as some like to believe, (never lost it in the first place), will that really make the Plan she presented to the low-carb community any less effective?

 Any less helpful?